ozkary/ozkary.github.io/dep-book/chapters/09-data-engineering-process-fundamentals-design-planning-exercise.md

 # Review the Code

-<p>👉 <a href="https://github.com/ozkary/data-engineering-mta-turnstile/tree/main/Step2-Cloud-Infrastructure/terraform" target="_terraform">Clone this repo or copy the files from this folder
+> 👉 Clone this repo or copy the files from this folder [Terraform](https://github.com/ozkary/data-engineering-mta-turnstile/tree/main/Step2-Cloud-Infrastructure/terraform target="_terraform")
-</a></p>

 Terraform uses declarative configuration files written in a domain-specific language (DSL) called HCL (HashiCorp Configuration Language).
 It provides a concise and human-readable syntax for defining resources, dependencies, and configurations, enabling us to provision, modify, and destroy infrastructure in a predictable and reproducible manner.